Robotrowful/Twitch-Chat-Commands/README.md

 # Visual Commands
 These commands are available to regular/reoccuring members of the channel, This is to prevent spam.
 It is possible in the future that these commands will be replaced with a Redeem channel point reward instead.
+These commands will be reset to their defaults when entering a new screen.

 ## Foreground
 * `!Plushie` Plushies are on by default for `Starting`, `Break` or `Ending` screens.